MetaMask/SIPs/SIPS/sip-29.md

 };
 ```

-## Appendix I: Fungible Asset Metadata
+## Appendix I: Fungible Asset Metadata & Market Data

-The following asset metadata fields for a fungible asset are defined.
+The following asset metadata and market data fields for a fungible asset are defined.

-As of the time of creation of this SIP, they are the only possible assets requested by clients.
+### Asset Metadata

 ```typescript
 // Represents an asset unit.